-- 1 Your assessable income from the business activity for this income year is at least \$20,000. - 2 The business activity has produced a profit for tax purposes in three out of the past five years (including the current year).

-- 3 The value of real property assets or interests in real property (excluding any private dwelling) used on a continuing basis in carrying on the business activity is at least \$500,000. - 4 The value of certain other assets (except cars, motor cycles or similar vehicles) used on a continuing basis in carrying on the business activity is at least \$100,000. - 5 The Tax Office has advised you in writing that the Commissioner will exercise his discretion to allow you to claim a loss in relation to that business activity for this income year.
+- 1 Your assessable income from the business activity for this income year is at least \$20,000. - 2 The business activity has produced a profit for tax purposes in three out of the past five years (including the current vear). - 3 The value of real property assets or interests in real property (excluding any private dwelling) used on a continuing basis in carrying on the business activity is at least \$500,000. - 4 The value of certain other assets (except cars, motor cycles or similar vehicles) used on a continuing basis in carrying on the business activity is at least \$100,000. - 5 The Tax Office has advised you in writing that the Commissioner will exercise his discretion to allow you to claim a loss in relation to that business activity for this income year.
 This would include instances where the Commissioner has issued a product ruling or a private binding ruling allowing losses to be claimed from an activity you participate in. - 6 The loss is from a business activity you operated that is a professional arts business and your assessable income (excluding any net capital gain) from sources not related to that activity is less than \$40,000.
-(A professional arts business is a business you carry on as an author of a literary, dramatic, musical or artistic work; a performing artist; or a production associate.) - 7 The loss is from a business activity you operated that is a primary production business and your assessable income (excluding any net capital gain) from sources not related to that activity is less than \$40,000. - 8 None of the above codes applies and the loss is required to be deferred.
+(A professional arts business is a business you carry on as an author of a literary, dramatic, musical or artistic work; a performing artist; or a production associate.) - 7 The loss is from a business activity you operated that is a primary production business and your assessable income (excluding any net capital gain) from sources not related to that activity is less than \$40,000. - 8 None of the above codes applies and you must defer your loss.
+Complete item 15 on your tax return (supplementary section). - For more information, see Taxation Ruling 2001/14 Division 35: non-commercial business losses.